psi4/psi4/doc/sphinxman/source/libefp.rst

 Instructions on building new fragments are `here
 <https://github.com/libefp/libefp#how-to-create-custom-efp-fragment-types>`_.
-Once your new fragment is ready, make it assessible to |PSIfour| by including the directory in which the ``.efp`` file is located in the colon separated environment variable :envvar:`PSIPATH`.
-Fragments are searched for first in the library, next in the paths of :envvar:`PSIPATH`, and finally in the current directory.
+Once your new fragment is ready, make it assessible to |PSIfour| by including the directory in which the ``.efp`` file is located to the colon separated environment variable :envvar:`PSIPATH`.
+Fragments are searched for first in the current directory, next in the paths of :envvar:`PSIPATH`, and finally in built-in library.
 If |PSIfour| is unable to find the fragment, an error will be reported.

 .. note:: When constructing new fragment files, the name of the name of the